JeffIrwin/syntran/README.md

 - the literal `6.0221408e+23` (Avogadro's number) is of type `f64`
 - the literal `6.0221408e+23f` is of type `f32`

-When float types are mixed in an arithmetic expression, the result is casted up to the higher expression of the operands.
+When float types are mixed in an arithmetic expression, the result is casted up to the higher precision of the operands.
 For example:
 ```rust
 let x = 1.0 + 1.0f;
 ```